flerro/bkmi/README.md

-mmi# bikemi-server
+# bikemi-server

-Bike-sharing data as a service in Node.js
+Bike-sharing data as a service in Node.js, for demo purposes

+**DO NOT USE IN PRODUCTION SOFTWARE**

 ## Example